CKalitin/ckalitin.github.io/_posts/1961-04-12-stoke-nova-perfect.md

 ### <b>Competing Against Partially-Reusable Launch Vehicles</b>

 Nova's scale makes it very well suited to competing with Neutron.
 First, the average mass of customer payloads on Falcon 9 is 4.4t (exluding Dragon).
 This is addressable both by Nova and Neutron.
 Second, the next largest market for Falcon 9 is GEO communications satellites.
 Neutron GTO capacity is rumored to be around 3-5 tons.
 Because Nova is planned to be refilled in orbit, its GEO capacity will be the same as LEO capacity, 5 tons.
 Finally, both rockets will compete for launching constellations and as mentioned above, Nova is positioned to cost less than Neutron long-term.

+From my perspective, it even appears more achievable than Neutron achieving lower marginal launch costs than Falcon 9.

 ### <b>Competing Against Fully-Reusable Launch Vehicles</b>